25 Essential Questions to Ask Your Marketing Agency

 13. What ongoing training do you provide for your staff?
 How do you ensure they stay current on the latest and greatest approaches?

 15. Who do I call if I have a problem?
+(Get the name and number of the person empowered to FIX issues.)

-18. For creative work, how much can I edit, review or redirect work?
+18. For creative work, how much can I edit, review, or redirect work?
 Is there a limit on revisions?

 19. What do you consider a “rush” project?
-Are there fees for this?
+Are there additional fees for this?
 If so, how much?

 21. What will you do to get to know my business?